Richard B. Russell Building Special Collections Libraries Building

 Assignment Description, Dates, and Meeting Locations

 This semester-long project will help you learn not just about history, but also about how history is researched, written, and preserved.
-You will explore one of three UGA Special Collections Libraries to uncover rare documents or artifacts related to the history of mass media.
-You’ll use those “primary sources” as a springboard to consider larger historical issues and then develop ideas for future research.
-You’ll keep a journal describing your historical journey.
+You will explore the WSB Newsfilm and Videotape Collection to find examples of WSB's coverage of important events over the past 75 years and utilize the resources of the UGA Special Collections Libraries to uncover rare documents or artifacts related to the story.
+You’ll use those “primary sources” as a springboard to consider larger historical issues and then develop ideas for future development.

 This session will give you a taste of all three libraries, including a tour of their galleries.